Manavendra1/Capstone-Project-Business-Strategy-Simulation/README.md

 # Capstone-Project-Business-Strategy-Simulation
 The strategic execution and financial performance of Team Navy during a comprehensive global business strategy simulation.
 Operating across the USA, Europe, and Asia, our company focused on R&amp;D, production, and marketing.
 Our core mission was to continuously innovate and adapt to rapid technological advancements while expanding our market presence.

-the strategic execution and financial performance of Team Navy during a global business strategy simulation.
-Our company focused on R&D, production, and marketing.
-Operating across the USA, Europe, and Asia allowed us to understand varied market demands.
-Our core mission was to innovate, adapt, and expand to stay ahead in the industry alongside rapid technological advancements.

 Core Objectives:
 Ensure financial stability by being profitable.